 In real life, web designers and business owners tend to assume that their customers will prefer the same site navigation that they are going to use for the site.
 Only someone very different from these people, living in a completely different part of the country, from a different socioeconomic class, with different education, could have the other web design style.

 These assumptions are natural.
 The human mind makes inferences based on one or a few examples.
 Generalizing based on the examples available is called the availability bias and is a type of cognitive bias.

 But it is not good for business sites.
 You are not the user of your site.
 People can not share their beliefs.

 There are three main reasons why false consensus occurs:

 - Our family and friends are more likely to be similar to us and share many of the same beliefs and behaviors.

-- Believing that other people think and act the same way we do can be beneficial to our self-esteem.
+- Believing that other people think and act the same way we do can benefit our self-esteem.

 - We are the most familiar with our own beliefs.
 This is why we are more likely to notice when other people share similar attitudes.